 One of the most popular and recognised holiday towns in Cornwall, St Ives is situated on the South West tip of England and began life as a small fishing community.
-From the first days of Christianity in Britain, St Ives is named after the legendary tale of a young missionary called St la, who according to her legend, floated here from Ireland on a leaf.
+From the first days of Christianity in Britain, St Ives is named after the legendary tale of a young missionary called St. Ia, who according to her legend, floated here from Ireland on a leaf.

 The town grew with the development of the harbour during the medieval era.
 The local fishermen made a living catching mackerel, pilchards and herring.
 This industry led to the growth of the town around the scenic harbour producing an enchanting maze of narrow cobbled streets known as the ‘Downalong’ that wind around the harbour.

 The History Of St Ives as a fishing town is fascinating within itself.
 It became a borough in 1588.
 First called Saynt Iyes, the pronunciation altered over the years to Saint Ive’s.
 The town also became a key port for shipping mineral ore with tin, sourced from the streams in and around St Ives.
 Probably the most famous mine in the town is Trenwith Mine.
 Trenwith produced over 13,000 tons of copper ore between the 1820s and the 1850s.
 Radium, discovered by Marie Curie, was first isolated by her from pitchblende from Trenwith Mine and the Uranium was used for making green glass, later Wheal Trenwith was worked by the British Radium Corporation.